PEESEgroup/US-AI-Server-Analysis/README.md

 ## Citation
 Please use the following citation when using the data, methods or results of this work:

-Xiao, T., Fuso-Nerini, F., Matthews, D., Tavoni, M., You, F., Environmental impact and net-zero pathways for sustainable artificial intelligence servers in the USA.
-Accepted by Nature Sustainability. doi:10.1038/s41893-025-01681-y
+Xiao, T., Nerini, F. F., Matthews, H. D., Tavoni, M., & You, F. (2025).
+Environmental impact and net-zero pathways for sustainable artificial intelligence servers in the USA.
+Nature Sustainability, 1-13.

 ## License
 This project is covered under the **Apache 2.0 License**.